NYPL/nypl-core-objects/README.md

 into very parsable data-structures for use in your app. **This doesn't expose all the mappings yet**, see the [Supported Object Types](#supported-object-types) section.

+### It Can Also Write Those Mappings To Disk

+Some non-JS apps want to use these mappings.
+By running: `./bin/write-mappings.js` - the mappings are written to `./output/`.

+Those files can be pushed to S3 so any application can parse them as simple JSON.
+This repo may, one day, stop exporting objects and just be a means of generating JSON artifacts for pushing to S3.

+#### Pushing to S3

+`aws s3 cp output s3://bucket-name/ --recursive --acl public-read --cache-control max-age=300 --profile your-aws-cli-profile-name`

+Note this command is `cp`, not `sync`.
+This uploads any new or updated files, but does not remove deleted files.

+Our bucket names in the **nypl-digital-dev** account are:

+* `nypl-core-objects-mapping-qa`
+* `nypl-core-objects-mapping-production`

+We'll flesh out documentation on using mappings from S3 as more apps take this on.

 ## Install

 ### From Github